 - Look super fancy with a nice outfit and sunglasses and walk in like I owned the damn place.
 I thought – if the entrance was still like it was in the video I saw, and the attendant was as uncaring as that one was, this could be fine.
 Or if I just looked good and smiled?
 Is that bad?
 I formulated a few backup stories if questioned.
 Like – my husband (lol as if) is inside with my key, or to look ferociously through my bag and look really upset not being able to find it and try and talk my way in, or to be confused and say I just checked in and left my key in my room – and turn around and move to another plan or try at another entrance.

 Right – these were some solid thoughts in place, and it was the night before my big day sneaking into the MArina Bay Sands infinity pool.
 I slept on it (and dreamed about it honestly) and woke up ready to go.

 After a few adventures in the morning – including trying the famous “Singapore Sling’ cocktail at the bar at which it was invented to give me some liquid courage, (the most expensive drink I have and ever will purchase.
 Not really worth it.) exploring the perfectly kempt “Gardens by the Bay,” with the avatar-like trees and sky domes, and grabbing some Japanese noodles at the hotel food court, I was ready to go.

 It looked like this whole ‘meeting people’ thing might be difficult.
-I was basically the only white person everywhere I went, and I didn’t know who spoke English or not.
+I was basically the only non-Asian person everywhere I went, and I didn’t know who spoke English or not.
 I decided I would keep my options open, but I started focusing more on the fire stairs option.